Our CHEESEBURGER MEATLOAF is loaded with bacon and cheddar and has an easy ketchup and mustard topping! It’s the only meatloaf recipe our family eats!

 - 1 1/2 cups shredded cheddar cheese

 - 1 cup dry Stove Top Stuffing mix

 - 1 tablespoon brown sugar

 - Chop the bacon into bite sized pieces and place in a hot skillet over medium heat.
 Fry until just about crisp.
 Drain and add bacon to a large bowl.

-- Add the beef, cheese, oats, stuffing mix or panko, mayonnaise, egg, and salt to the bowl with the bacon.
+- Add the beef, cheese, oats, stuffing mix, mayonnaise, egg, and salt to the bowl with the bacon.

 - In a small bowl combine the ketchup and mustard.
 Add half of the mixture to the meatloaf mixture.
 Add the tablespoon of brown sugar to the remaining ketchup and mustard and set aside.

 - Use your hands to combine the meatloaf mixture until well mixed.
 Dump into a large baking dish and shape into a loaf about 8 inches long and 4 inches thick.

 - Spread the ketchup and mustard mixture over the meatloaf.